heldrethtw/movie_api/README.md

 "Username": "yourUsername",
 "Password": "yourPassword"
 }
-Authenticate and receive a JWT token for accessing protected routes.
+Note: Authenticate and receive a JWT token for accessing protected routes.

 Movies
 1)Fetch All Movies